mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/index.rst

       -  Only doc fixed is allowed
    *  -  r0.2
       -  Unmaintained
-      -  Only doc fixed is allowed
       -  Compatible with vLLM v0.7.3, and CI commitment for MindSpore 2.6.0.
-Only doc fixed is allowed
+Only doc fixed is allowed.
    *  -  r0.3.0
       -  Unmaintained
       -  Compatible with vLLM v0.8.3, and CI commitment for MindSpore 2.7.0